johnlawrenceaspden/latin-audio/README.md

 Error reports, criticisms, pull requests and offers of collaboration will be very much appreciated and can be filed as issues here.

-u/Unbrutal_Russian offered the following critique:
+u/Unbrutal_Russian on reddit's r/latin offered the following critique:

 I've listened to only a few, and the most noticeable problem is your alveolar instead of dental /t/ (and consequently /d, n, l/) - half affricated half aspirated in the British manner to boot (which you wouldn't manage to do if they were dental).